TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/004 Web API.md

     .AllowCredentials());
 ```

-This is needed later when our Blazor app, running in the browser, needs to contact localhost.
+This is needed later when our Blazor app, running in the browser, needs to contact a URL different from it's own home URL.
 For security reasons (I believe) this is not allowed by default.

 ### Add authentication with info about JWT
 Finally, add the following piece of code anywhere above `var app = builder.Build();`: